SamieZian/eFeed-task/README.md

-# Prior requirements : Installed Node & NPM packages , We Used Angular to perform this task
+## Prior requirements : Installed Node & NPM packages , We Used Angular to perform this task

+## Which External libraries are used for this project.

+1) Bootstrap ( jquery , popper.js)
+2) We Used 3rd party Api to use for requirement ( Indian Postal API , openweathermap )

 ## Set up this project on locally

 Run `git pull https://github.com/SamieZian/eFeed-task.git` for fork this project.
 Navigate to your local terminal of this project.